Sekky61/riscv-sim/Sources/frontend/Readme.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the app.
 Other commands, like lint and typecheck are defined in `package.json`.

+Notes:
+- Changing the environment variables requires a server restart.

 ### Inspect bundle size

 Inspired by [this article](https://blog.logrocket.com/how-analyze-next-js-app-bundles).